-Tourette’s syndrome is a neurological disorder that causes involuntary vocal and motor tics.
+Tourette syndrome (often called Tourette's syndrome) is a neurological disorder that causes involuntary vocal and motor tics.
 The tics frequently involve physical movements like jerking, foot stamping, kicking, and facial movements and can be accompanied by grunts, coughs, barks, or shouts.
-More serious Tourette's tics can include jumping, touching, smelling, kissing, twirling, biting, and other movements that can endanger the sufferer's (and others) physical well being.
+More serious Tourette's tics can include jumping, touching, smelling, kissing, twirling, biting, and other movements that can endanger the sufferer's (and others) physical well-being.
 Although it is a popular belief that the uncontrollable use of obscene language and gestures is a common symptom of Tourette's sufferers it is, in fact, a relatively rare occurrence.

-Tourette’s syndrome has no cure, but for many people the symptoms are mild and manageable.
-People with more severe Tourette's syndrome, however, can experience severe impairments in their daily functioning.
+Tourette syndrome has no cure, but for many people the symptoms are mild and manageable.
+People with more severe Tourette's, however, can experience severe impairments in their daily functioning.
 For some, but not all, of these people, a combination of medications (including injections of Botox into affected muscles), psychotherapy, and family education and support can help moderate the symptoms that interrupt daily life.

-First, to be eligible for disability benefits, you can't be making more than $1,040 per month.
-In addition, you must be eligible for either SSDI, which is available to people who have a sufficient work history with employers who paid Social Security taxes, or SSI, a benefit for low-income people without a qualifying work history.
+First, to be eligible for disability benefits, you can't be making more than about $1,350 a month.
+In addition, you must be eligible for either SSDI, which is available to people who paid Social Security taxes for a sufficient number of years, or SSI, a benefit for low-income people without a qualifying work history.

-To determine whether you are medically eligible for disability, the Social Security Administration (SSA) will first look to see if your impairment meets or equals one of the conditions that qualify for automatic approval, but Tourette’s syndrome does not.
-Next, the SSA must determine whether the symptoms of your Tourette’s are serious enough to prevent you from working any type of job.
+To determine whether you are medically eligible for disability, the Social Security Administration (SSA) will first look to see if your impairment meets the listing for neurodevelopmental disorders.
+(Neurodevelopmental disorders begin in childhood, although sometimes they are not diagnosed until adulthood.)

-To assess the impact of your Tourette's on your ability to work, the SSA will prepare a Residual Functional Capacity assessment (RFC).
-An RFC is a detailed report that discusses how your Tourette's affects your ability to perform certain work-related activities.
+If Social Security finds that your Tourette's is not severe enough to meet the listing, the agency will prepare a Residual Functional Capacity assessment (RFC).
+An RFC is a detailed report that will discuss how your Tourette's affects your ability to perform certain work-related activities.
 There are two types of RFC that may be used for a person with Tourette's: a physical RFC and a mental RFC.
-A physical RFC will assess the impact on your ability to perform certain physical activities, while a mental RFC will assess the impact of your Tourette’s on certain mental activities.
+A physical RFC will assess the impact of your Tourette's on your ability to perform certain physical activities, while a mental RFC will assess the impact on certain mental activities.

-Physical RFCs assess how an impairment affects a person’s ability to perform certain physical activities needed to work.
-Examples of these are the ability to stand, walk, push, lift, balance, climb, and so on.
 A physical RFC for a person with severe Tourette's might state that he or she would be unable to perform any jobs that required the ability to balance, climb, or work around heavy or dangerous machinery.
-This limitation results from the spontaneous nature of the disease and how physical tics could compromise the worker's, and his or her co-workers, safety.
+This limitation results from the spontaneous nature of the disease and how physical tics could compromise the worker's, and his or her co-workers', safety.
 A person with this RFC would be unable to perform most warehouse jobs, construction work (including painting), and any agricultural work that involved heavy machinery.

 A mental RFC assesses how a person's impairment affects his or her ability to perform mental and emotional work-related activities like following directions, completing tasks without assistance, getting along with others, interacting with authority, and working with others without distracting them.